Emivvvvv/deloxide/README.md

 - **Random Preemption**: Randomly delays threads before lock acquisitions with configurable probability
 - **Component-Based**: Analyzes lock acquisition patterns and intelligently targets delays to increase deadlock probability

+> [!NOTE]
+> Condvar wake-ups (notify_one/notify_all) trigger a synthesized mutex attempt for the woken thread to model the required mutex re-acquisition.
+Stress injection occurs on this synthetic mutex attempt (and on normal lock attempts), not directly on the condvar wait/notify operations.

 ## Building and Installation

 ### Rust